 takes place at the level of the relevant Operation or Portfolio,

-such arrangement being established in a Top-Up Annex or another Annex, as applicable.
+such arrangement being established in a Top-Up Annex or another Annex, as applicable.]

 “InvestEU Common Rating Scale” means the common reference scale based on the one-year probabilities of default for the purpose of categorizing credit risk consistently throughout the entire InvestEU Fund portfolio the EU has through its guarantee agreements with the implementing partners and shared by the Commission with the Implementing Partner in accordance with Article 38.